LESSON GROUP 2 PART 1

 You also should be sure to use a conditioner after shampooing a short hair dog.
-Most short hair dogs are naturally water repellent, this is because their bodies produce more oil than some other breeds.
-When you strip all this oil off of the dog by shampooing it without replacing the moisture, they can end up smelling stinky within a few days of a bath.
-When you condition the short hair dog’s coat you are remoisturizing it.
+Most short hair dogs are naturally water repellent; this is because their bodies produce more oil than some other breeds.
+When you strip all this oil off the dog by shampooing it without replacing the moisture, they can end up smelling stinky within a few days of a bath.
+When you condition the short hair dog’s coat, you are remoisturizing it.
 This will help extend the life of the bath.

 Areas to be extra aware of: around lips, feet, and under the tail.

 For the double-coated dog, the bath is where the lion’s share of the work takes place.
 This means the most important part of their groom is the bath.
 If possible, using a bathing system is the most efficient way to shampoo a double-coated dog.
 You start by completing the initial shampoo, being sure to work the shampoo through the entire coat.
 A rubber curry can be helpful when scrubbing a double-coated dog.
 Once you’ve applied the second round of shampoo, you can then work out any stuck undercoat.
 It’s helpful to make every effort to remove loose coats during the bath when the dog is wet.
 You can easily control wet hair versus blowing it all around during the drying process.
 Tools such as a rake, slicker brush, and undercoat rake can all carefully be used to help remove the loose coat.
 It’s important to be careful and avoid being heavy-handed, or you could scrape or brush burn the dog’s skin.